davegill/wrf-coop/README.md

 0 for test 1
 ```

+### When the tests are completed
-Remember to stop and remove the containers, and remove the images.
+Remember to stop and remove the containers, remove the images, and remove all local volumes.
 ```
 > docker ps -a
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES